 What is carbon monoxide?

-Carbon monoxide (CO) is an odorless, colorless, but dangerous gas.
-Carbon monoxide is produced when fuels are burned, such as gasoline, natural gas, oil, kerosene, wood or charcoal.
+Carbon monoxide (CO) is an odorless, colorless and tasteless but dangerous gas.
+Carbon monoxide is produced when fuels such as gasoline, natural gas, oil, kerosene, wood or charcoal are burned.
 Breathing CO reduces the blood's ability to carry oxygen.
 It can reach dangerous levels indoors or outdoors.

 - Gas appliances (furnaces, ranges, ovens, water heaters, clothes dryers, etc.)